sw360cab/aws-sdk-migration-v3/BLOG.md

 Couple remarks:

 * in v2 to achieve a promise from a client method, a further `promise()` method should be called.
 In v3 the client methods tend to return natively Promises.
 * In the following example I used native Node.js `Passthrough` stream.
 It is almost useless when using a file read stream directly, but I left it as a reminder because it is common in most use cases, especially when files will be uploaded through an HTTP POST.

-These HTTP requests in Node.js are not pure readable streams but usually an object inheriting from the Node.js `stream` class, implementing methods like `write`.
-Passthrough streams allow passing data coming from an HTTP connection directly to the bucket without having to store them in local memory, meanwhile.
+    ⚠️ _These HTTP requests in Node.js are not pure readable streams but usually an object inheriting from the Node.js `stream` class, implementing methods like `write`.
+Passthrough streams allow passing data coming from an HTTP connection directly to the bucket without having to store them in local memory, meanwhile._

 #### S3 Upload

-In v2 I used to upload an “object” like that:
+In v2 I used to upload an “object” into a bucket like that:

 ```javascript
 import AWS from 'aws-sdk';